xwu20/wmg_agent/specs/README.md

-# Executing runspecs
+# Runspecs

-Each runspec defines all the settings for a single run.
+Each runspec file defines all the settings for a single run.
 To execute a runspec, with **wmg_agent** as the current directory, type:

     python run.py specs/<runspec>

-In this study, each runspec's hyperparameters were tuned for that particular combination of agent and environment.
+For each runspec below, hyperparameters were tuned for the particular combination of agent and environment.

-# Pathfinding runspecs
+# Pathfinding

 ![](../images/pathfinding.png)